Wranitz/ModelUI/README.md

 6.In your browser go to 127.0.0.1/5000.

-7. You will see the app running.
+7.You will see the app running.

 # How to use
 Before everything you need to be sure that you have all the dependencies as wella the Ollama models.After running the app:

 1.Select the models you need to use.

 2.Input the prompt on the webpage then Click submit.

 3.You will see the answer on the right above a image after loading without the need to refresh dynamically.